+Scott is currently the Chief Marketing Officer for KISCO, a Korean chemical company and is also a non-executive director and chair of parkrun Australia.
 Scott has a PhD in Chemistry from the University of New South Wales and spent four years in the UK working for two start-up companies in the area of Organic Light Emitting Diodes (OLEDs).
 Scott spent 10 years with CSIRO, Australia's national science agency, as a research scientist and manager.
 Most recently, Scott was the Research Leader for Thin Film Photovoltaics in CSIRO's Manufacturing Flagship, based in Melbourne, Victoria.
 In this role, Scott managed the research directions of his team and had responsibility for planning the commercialisation of their work.
 Scott managed projects on both OLEDs and solar cells and coordinated CSIRO's involvement in a number of national and international consortia aimed at developing applications of flexible electronics by linking industry with research.